 The next step is to sew the applique.
 I used a blanket stitch, and adjusted the width and length of the stitch to suit my needs using a scrap of fabric.

-When sewing appliques, the most important part it to be patient.
+When sewing appliques, the most important part is to be patient.
 Take it easy, and go slowly, especially when it comes to curves!
-You can over shoot your applique and have wandering stitches where you don’t want them.
+You can overshoot your applique and have wandering stitches where you don’t want them.
 If you make a mistake, just remember, take a deep breath, and keep going.
 Don’t give up!
 Applique is one of the most difficult aspects of quilting.
 Once you learn these easy methods, you can try your hand at the traditional methods.

 Practice makes perfect, so keep practicing!